integr8ly/integreatly-operator/test-cases/tests/products/h08-verify-amq-online-crs-can-be-modified-and-are-not-reset.md

 ---
-estimate: 1h
-targets: []
+automation:
+  - INTLY-6123
 components:
   - product-amq
-automation_jiras:
+environments:
+  - osd-post-upgrade
+estimate: 1h
+targets:
-  - INTLY-6123
+  - 2.6.0
 ---

 # H08 - Verify AMQ Online CRs can be modified and are not reset